TickTeam/guide-tt/ticktick_web_app/how_to_delete_a_list.md

 ###How to delete a list?
-1.Click the downward arrow at the end of a list title.
+1.From the Lists view click the downward arrow located near a list name.

-2.Choose “Delete” and click “OK” for confirmation.
+2.Select “Delete” and click “OK” for confirmation.

 Please note once a list is deleted, all tasks within that list will be removed.
-So, be cautious when deleting a list.